 The Ology starts with a parent guide filled with instructions on using this book with 6-9 year-olds, 10-12 year-olds, and how Teens and Adults can even use it as well.
 It works as a family devotional, or Bible class material, etc. I’m looking forward to using this one in our house in a couple of years!
 And again a few years after that…

-I hope this helps you to choose the right Bible Storybooks for your household.
-Or your next Baby Shower or Birthday party, Easter or Christmas gift idea!
+I hope this helps you to choose the best fun Bible Stories for your household.
+Or if you need some children’s Bible story books for your next Baby Shower or Birthday party, Easter or Christmas gift idea!
 I know it’s hard to pick sometimes, for so many reasons.
-A few other gift suggestions can be found here and here.
-Please share this list with anyone who you know is looking for great Bible Storybooks!